Looking Closely at the Growth Curve for PolarityTE Inc. (PTE)

-PolarityTE Inc. (NASDAQ:PTE) went down by -5.12% from its latest closing price compared to the recent 1-year high of $1.99.
-The company’s stock price has collected -8.08% of loss in the last five trading sessions.
-Press Release reported 2 hours ago that ROSEN, A LEADING, LONGSTANDING, AND TOP RANKED LAW FIRM, Encourages PolarityTE, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – PTE
+PolarityTE Inc. (NASDAQ:PTE) went up by 5.37% from its latest closing price compared to the recent 1-year high of $1.99.
+The company’s stock price has collected -4.73% of loss in the last five trading sessions.
+Press Release reported on 10/09/21 that SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in PolarityTE, Inc. of Class Action Lawsuit and Upcoming Deadline – PTE

 Is It Worth Investing in PolarityTE Inc. (NASDAQ :PTE) Right Now?